 Utilization of Standardized Programs/Curricula

 River prides itself on employing a blended curricular approach.
 We do not subscribe to any one set program because we know that responsive teaching empowers children to develop strategies and gain mastery over content-area skills.
 We will continue to rely on best practices, grounded in research-based approaches and programs, and our unique curriculum will continually evolve.
-Across all domains Social Emotional development and well-being will remain at the core of what we do.
+Across all domains Social Emotional development and well-being remains at the core of what we do.

-Several programs will anchor our comprehensive curriculum.
+Several programs anchor our comprehensive curriculum.